And by adding just one more device, we may have the Complete Solution we have been waiting for

 Need technical support?
 Here are your options: Support is best handled by their phone number: 888-893-9069, but they are also on Twitter @SlingAnswers

 In summary, I think your best off combining a few services together to get everything you need.
 Sling TV for your niche channels, an OTA Antenna for your major network broadcasts and a streaming service like Netflix for movies.
-If you really want to go the extra mile, add an OTA DVR to the mix.
+If you really want to go the extra mile, add the Sling TV DVR to the mix.

 My point being, there is not one end all solutions.
 But by combining a few services, we can get pretty darn close.